Billuc/Taipan-DI/README.md

  - `services.register_singleton_creator(Type, lambda provider: create(provider))`
  - `services.register_singleton_instance(Type, instance)`

+You can also register chains of responsibility and pipelines.
+Examples are given in the test files.

 Once your services are registered, you have to build a dependency provider which will be used to resolve services :

 > `provider = services.build()`<br/>